qLibc

 void * qqueue_pop ( qqueue_t * queue,

-qqueue->pop(): Removes a element at the top of this queue and returns that element.
+qqueue->pop(): Removes an element at the top of this queue and returns that element.

 Parameters